-In this edition of the student loan plan, we take a look at vickim34432’s student loan situation. vickim34432 came by the student loan help center forum to ask about the best strategy for getting things in order for Public Service Loan Forgiveness.
+In this edition of the student loan plan, we take a deep dive into one reader’s student loan situation.
+User Vickim34432 came by the student loan help center to ask about the best strategy for qualifying in order for Public Service Loan Forgiveness.
 She also wants to buy a house and is curious about how these goals come together.
 If you want tips for dealing with your student loans, contact us.

 Thanks for your feedback